Le Marais: what to do, where to eat, where to stay, where to shop

 - Musée Cognacq-Jay.
 This museum is about the art of the 18th century.
 It is open from Tuesday to Sunday and the entrance is free.

 - Museum of Hunting and Nature.
 In the beautiful palace named Hotel de Guénégaud, you can find out everything about hunters and naturalists of all times.
 It is open from Tuesdays to Sundays.
 Opening hours are from 11 am to 6 pm.
-Tickets cost around 6-8 €.
+The tickets cost around 6-8 €.

 - Museum of Art and History of Judaism.
 This is one of the most beautiful buildings in Paris and it is one of the most important archives about Jewish culture.
-Tickets cost around 10 euros.
+The tickets cost around 10 euros.
 Opening hours vary.
 On Tuesday, Thursday and Friday are from 11 am to 6 pm.
-Saturday and Sunday from 10 am to 7 pm.
-On Wednesday is open from 11 am to 9 pm.
+Saturday and Sunday from 10 a.m. to 7 pm.
+Wednesday is open from 11 am to 9 pm.
 Monday is closed.

 - Victor Hugo museum.
 You can visit the house of the world-wide famous French author of Les Misérables.
 It is in Place des Voges, another attraction to see in Le Marais.
 In this area, you can see the most ancient houses with the newest constructions.